NeatoRobotics/neato-sdk-js/README.md

   // something went wrong getting robots map...
 });
 ```
-The code above retrieve the list of all the available maps and, if exists, show the first one.
+The code above retrieves the list of all the available maps and, if exists, shows the first one.

-*Note: before trying to use this call please ensure the robot support the "maps" service.*
+*Note: before trying to use this call please ensure the robot supports the "maps" service.*

 #### Checking robot available services